nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 **:information_source: What this command does:**

-`edit_inventory` allows us to edit the item name, quantity or unit cost of the specified record in the inventory list.
+`edit_inventory` allows us to edit the item name, quantity or item cost of the specified record in the inventory and then update the corresponding finance record if needed.

 **:information_source: Using the command:** Below are instructions on how to use the `edit_inventory` command.

 __Format:__ `edit_inventory INDEX [i/ITEM_NAME] [q/QUANTITY] [c/ITEM_COST]`

 This allows us to change the item name, quantity and cost of the inventory record with the ID `INDEX`.
-Note that `QUANTITY` is currently limited to a maximum value of `2147483647` and that `INDEX` must be the **first** parameter for this command.
+Please be reminded that `QUANTITY` and `ITEM_COST` are bounded by a minimum value of `0` to a maximum value of `2,000,000,000`.

+`INDEX` must be the **first** parameter for this command.

+**Note** that there can be no two inventory records with the same `ITEM_NAME`.

 __Example:__ `edit_inventory 2 i/iPad q/10 c/2000` edits the inventory record at index `2`.